nathancarter/gap-pkg-groupexplorer/to-do-list.md

 Easy extensions of existing features:

- * Support highlighting an orbit:  Let the `orbit` option take a single element, highlight it one color, and highlight the rest of its orbit a different color, with no highlighting anywhere else.
  * Showing normalizers: highlight $H$ and all of its cosets that sit within $N_G(H)$ as a partition (leaving everything outside the normalizer unhighlighted)